Paris, Monet's Normandy & Brittany

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day FourAn included tour today sees you journey across the countryside, to one of France’s most beautiful and iconic sites – UNESCO-listed Mont Saint-Michel.
+Day 4An included tour today sees you journey across the countryside, to one of France’s most beautiful and iconic sites –UNESCO-listed Mont-Saint-Michel.
 Connected to the mainland by a narrow causeway, the small, inhabited island is dominated by its magnificent Benedictine abbey, which draws visitors from across the globe.
 Reach the top of the winding hill, lined with half-timbered houses, to discover spectacular views across the bay.
 Continue on into neighbouring Brittany, to spend the afternoon exploring the region’s elegant capital Rennes.
 Almost wholly destroyed by fire in 1720, the city was rebuilt to rival Paris in terms of grandeur.
-Expolre its splendid neo-classical buildings and great squares, set against Medieval streets of the Les Lices area that survived the flames.
+Explore its splendid neo-classical buildings and great squares, set against Medieval streets of the Les Lices area that survived the flames.
 After a wonderful day, you’ll return to Lisieux for the evening.

-Day SixWith an “adieu’ to your Lisieux hosts, begin the return journey, adding two more Norman gems to your treasure chest of memories.
-First, you’ll make a short visit to delightful fishing port Honfleur, with its ancient harbour surrounded by step-gabled houses and colourful cafes.
-You’ll then follow the course of the meandering river upstream to Rouen.
-Here you’ll get the chance to explore the lovingly restored medieval gem, with its poignant place du Vieux-Marche, the site of Saint Joan’s martyrdom, its famous one-handed mechanical clock and its Gothic cathedral.
-Perhaps enjoy a last light-lunch before transferring to the airport and your early evening return flight to the UK, at the end of a wonderful French interlude.
+Day 6Say goodbye to your Lisieux hosts, today, and begin your journey home, adding two more Norman gems on the way.
+First, you’ll make a short visit to the delightful fishing port of Honfleur, with its ancient harbour surrounded by step-gabled houses and colourful cafes.
+You’ll then follow the meandering course of the Seine upstream to Rouen.
+Here you’ll have the chance to explore this lovingly restored medieval city, with its historic Place du Vieux-Marche (where Joan of Arc was martyred) its famous one-handed mechanical clock and its Gothic cathedral.
+Why not bring your wonderful French holiday to a close with a last lunch here before transferring to the airport to check in for your evening flight home?
 Back to top

 AccommodationParis, Normandy & Brittany Touring Hotels